Doka-NT/worklog-reminder/README.md

 yarn make
 ```

-After that go to the `out/make` directory and find a version for you platform
+After that go to the `out/make` directory and find a version for your platform

 ## Support
 If you have any question feel free to [create new issue](https://github.com/Doka-NT/worklog-reminder/issues/new)